secureCodeBox/secureCodeBox/documentation/docs/getting-started/upgrading.md

 ### Removed / Replaced ScanTypes

 * `typo3scan` was removed as the scanner itself [isn't maintaned anymore](https://github.com/whoot/Typo3Scan?tab=readme-ov-file#unsupported).
 Most security aspects of typo3 are now hard to verify from the outside as it requires authentication (which is really good).
 Some typo3 security aspects (e.g. a incomplete installation) can be verified by [nuclei](https://www.securecodebox.io/docs/scanners/nuclei).
+* `kubeaudit` was removed as the scanner itself [isn't maintaned anymore](https://github.com/Shopify/kubeaudit?tab=readme-ov-file#-deprecation-notice-).
+As a replacement you can use the `trivy` with it's `k8s` scanning mode, see [trivy ScanType k8s example](https://www.securecodebox.io/docs/scanners/trivy#k8s).

 ➡️  [Reference: #2670](https://github.com/secureCodeBox/secureCodeBox/issues/2670)